Aliases for SLC22A1 Gene

 GeneCards Summary for SLC22A1 Gene

 SLC22A1 (Solute Carrier Family 22 Member 1) is a Protein Coding gene.
-Diseases associated with SLC22A1 include leukemia, chronic myeloid, somatic.
-Among its related pathways are Metabolism and Transport of glucose and other sugars, bile salts and organic acids, metal ions and amine compounds.
-GO annotations related to this gene include protein homodimerization activity and transmembrane transporter activity.
-An important paralog of this gene is SLC22A12.
+Diseases associated with SLC22A1 include Leukemia, Chronic Myeloid, Somatic and Prostate Cancer Susceptibility.
+Among its related pathways are Lamivudine Pathway, Pharmacokinetics/Pharmacodynamics and Transmission across Chemical Synapses.
+Gene Ontology (GO) annotations related to this gene include protein homodimerization activity and transmembrane transporter activity.
+An important paralog of this gene is SLC22A2.

 UniProtKB/Swiss-Prot Summary for SLC22A1 Gene